 The stop position that the door glass rises to can be adjusted by turning the adjuster screw with a flat-head screwdriver – found by looking down into the door with the glass fully lowered beyond the weather seal/bristles about half way along the top edge of the door panel.
 Care must be taken to not force this screw as it may already be at the limit of its adjustment or can often be seized.
 Another way of adjusting the fully raised position of the glass is to remove the door interior trim panel to get access to the main bolts securing the complete door winder mechanism to the inner door assembly and move the whole winder mechanism upwards/downwards slightly in its elongated holes.
 If no window height adjustment can be made within the door, the only remaining way is to adjust the Targa roof seal to suit.

 5. Door window movement -

 The door windows should travel freely when raised and lowered.
 Any tightness or ‘slow spots’, or instances of the motor struggling to raise the glass will be exaggerated when the windows are raised and come into contact with the new header rubber fitted to the rear hardtop.
 The newness of the rubber will create extra drag, particularly if the rear hardtop is a tighter, more snug, weather-proof seal compared to the original worn rubber.
-The new header rubber can be routinely lubricated with trim/plastic sheen to keep the rubber flexible, weather resistant, and lubricated.
-Furniture polish is also very good at preventing the newness of the rubber causing drag on the glass.
-In addition to ensuring the electric windows travel freely up and down without any undue resistance, generously lubricate the runners and the felt channel seal inside each door with silicone grease if necessary.
+The new header rubber can be routinely lubricated with trim sheen or silicone spray to keep the rubber flexible, weather resistant, and lubricated.

 If all the above areas are satisfactory, and the alignment and movement of the doors and windows are good, then these areas must be kept in their current adjustment/positions and left alone.